UDOOboard/Neo-Docs/docs/04_Software_&_Operating_Systems/01_UDOObuntu.md

 The UDOObuntu image available on UDOO website is a full image of an SD card with the following partition scheme:

  * 1MB of reserved storage for the boot-loader (SPL, executable and environment variables)
- * 32MB FAT partition, mounted in `/boot`, which contains kernel, device tree and the documentation
+ * 32MB FAT partition, mounted in `/boot`, which contains kernel, device trees and the documentation
  * an EXT4 partition, mounted in `/`, the *root filesystem*

 <img src="../img/partitions.png">